Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Bounds for infinite digraphs and digraph sequences

-Similarly, for a finite graph, Corollary (\ref{th:undir-connectivity-bound-H}) gives connectivity function exponentially decaying with the distance for $\rho(H_p)<1$, as long as the corresponding OLG is locally strongly connected.
-If we consider a sequence of finite graphs converging to an infinite graph around some origin, we get exponential decay for $\liminf_{t\to\infty} \rho(H_p^{(t)})<1$.
-The correspondence with Theorem \ref{th:connectivity-bound-infinite} is given by the following \begin{statement} Consider heterogeneous site percolation on an infinite connected graph $\mathcal{G}$, characterized by the weighted Hashimoto matrix $H_p$, and a sequence of finite graphs $\mathcal{G}^{(t)}$ converging to $\mathcal{G}$ around some origin.
-If the ratios of the components of the right PF vectors $\xi^{(t)}$ of $H_p^{(t)}$ corresponding to each arc and its inverse are uniformly bounded by a fixed $M\ge1$,
+Similarly, for a finite digraph, Corollary (\ref{th:undir-connectivity-bound-H}) gives strong connectivity exponentially decaying with the distance for $\rho(H_p)<1$, as long as the corresponding OLG is locally strongly connected.
+If we consider a sequence of such finite digraphs converging to an infinite digraph around some origin, we expect exponential decay of strong connectivity for $ \liminf_{t\to\infty} \rho(H_p^{(t)})<1$, with a bounded prefactor.
+On the other hand, Theorem \ref{th:connectivity-bound-infinite} gives exponential decay of directed connectivity with the distance on an infinite digraph with $\rltwo(H_p)<1$, without an explicit bound on the prefactor.
+The following gives partial correspondence between these results for undirected graphs: \begin{statement} Consider heterogeneous site percolation on a locally-finite infinite connected graph $\mathcal{G}$, characterized by the weighted Hashimoto matrix $H_p$, and a sequence of finite graphs $\mathcal{G}^{(t)}$ converging to $\mathcal{G}$ around some origin.
+If the ratios of the components of the right PF vectors $\eta^{(t)}$ of $H_p^{(t)}$ corresponding to each arc and its inverse are uniformly bounded by a fixed $M\ge1$,

-\end{statement} \begin{proof} Define the parity operator as in Ref.~\cite{Bordenave-Lelarge-Massoulie-2015}, $P_{ab}=\delta_{a,\bar b}$, to connect each arc $a$ with its inverse $\bar a$; we have $PH_pP=H_p^T$.
-The condition of the theorem allows to use the components of $P\xi^{(t)}$ as a lower or an upper bound on those of $\xi^{(t)}$.
+\end{statement} \begin{proof} Define the parity operator as in Ref.~\cite{Bordenave-Lelarge-Massoulie-2015}, $P_{ab}=\delta_{\bar a, b}$, to connect each arc $a$ with its inverse $\bar a$; we have $PH_pP=H_p^T$.
+The condition of the theorem allows to use the components of $P\eta^{(t)}$ as a lower or an upper bound on those of $\eta^{(t)}$.
 It also guarantees that the OLGs of the graphs $\mathcal{G}^{(t)}$ are strongly connected.
-As a result, for any $m>0$ and $v\in\mathcal{A}$, there exists $t_0$ such that for all $t>t_0$, the radius-$m$ vicinity of $v$ will be isomorphic to a subgraph of $\mathcal{G}^{(t)}$.
+For any $m>0$ and $v\in\mathcal{A}$, there exists $t_0$ such that for all $t>t_0$, the radius-$m$ vicinity of $v$ will be isomorphic to a subgraph of $\mathcal{G}^{(t)}$.
 If we introduce the vector $e_v$ with the only non-zero component (equal to one) at the arc $v$, we can write for $t>t_0$,

 where we used the same notation for the corresponding vector under the isomorphism map.
-We can now use the PF vector $\xi^{(t)}$ to construct the upper bound,
+We can now use the PF vector $\eta^{(t)}$ to construct the upper bound,